xup6fup/MxNetR-YOLO/README.md

 You can use the code ["5.
 Test the model performance.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/voc2007/code/2.%20Training/5.%20Test%20the%20model%20performance.R) for conducting this process.
 Because this is a simple example for yolo v3, our database only includes 4,008 training images and 1,003 validation images, so I consider this result is very good.

-# If your understanding of YOLO is not clear, you can start with a simple example for YOLO v1
+# If your understanding of YOLO is not clear, you can start with a simple example for yolo v1

 Download dataset and pre-processing
 ---